ericliceatapia/csf-datalab/README.md

 # CS:APP Data Lab
-Course Project for Computer Systems: A Programmer's Perspective (CS:APP)
+Course Project for Computer System Fundamentals using Computer Systems: A Programmer's Perspective (CS:APP)

 ## Overview
 This repository contains my implementation of the CS:APP Data Lab, an assignment focused on bitwise operations and integer/floating-point manipulations.
 The goal is to modify `bits.c` while adhering to strict coding rules and passing all test cases using the provided autograder.
 This assignment was submitted on September 24, 2024 through GitHub-Classroom.